 That’s what we should use a meta description for; a means to drive favorable user behavior.

-- Have a keyword present in the meta description.
-Search engines are going to ignore it but not the user.
+b) Include the target keyword: Have your focus keyword present in the meta description.
+Search engines are going to ignore it but not the search user.
 After all, he searched for the keyword and would be tempted to click your link if he finds the keyword in your description.
 That’s a little confirmation bias at play.

 4. Implement rich snippets to attract user attention